 I honestly can’t stand all of the articles I read that are like “You’re in your 20’s!
 Quit your job and open up an ice cream shack in the Bahamas!” or “Don’t worry about getting a job – backpack through Europe and find yourself!”

-Come on, I live with my parents and barely saved any money in college.
-I need a job and can’t just up and go anywhere without money therefore I need that job.
+Come on, in my early 20s I lived with my parents and barely saved any money in college.
+I needed a job and couldn’t just up and go anywhere without money therefore I need that job.
 Also, I really like where I live – why do I need to go live somewhere completely foreign to me just because I’m in my 20’s?

 Most of the things I read are so unrealistic.
 They make me feel bad because I’m not a free spirit obsessed with wanderlust.

 But there are some realistic things you can do and should do in your 20’s and travel is one of them!
 Just not to that extreme.